-- Organizes and executes each event while maintaining a high level of professionalism and proficiency. - Grows the Guard both in numbers and in skill while looking for new ways to serve the University and the Corps. - Assumes the responsibility for all actions of the Guard and acts as an official representative of the unit to the university and the Commandant's Staff. - Maintains an electronic / hard-copy continuity file for the position and ensures turnover to designated successors.
+- Organizes and executes each event while maintaining a high level of professionalism and proficiency. - Grows the Guard both in numbers and in skill while looking for new ways to serve the University and the Corps. - Assumes the responsibility for all actions of the Guard and acts as an official representative of the unit to the university and the Commandant's Staff. - Maintains a continuity file for the position and ensures turnover to designated successors.